6 Email Management Habits That Reduce Stress

 - everything else

 If a certain message contains a phrase or a particular word, adding a tag helps you categorize the message based on its contents.
-You may name your tags as “act”, “help” or “waiting” – this will give you an idea what the message entails before you open it.
+This works great with feedback and idea management, too.
+For example, you may name your tags as “act”, “help” or “waiting” – this will give you an idea what the message entails before you open it.

 3).
 Make use of auto responders.